-I am currently EURIAS fellow with the Collegium de Lyon, France (2017—2018) and Executive Editor of the Journal of Language Evolution (since 2015).
-Previously I was Senior Researcher (2012—2017), NWO VIDI group leader (2012—2017) and Researcher (2008—2012) with the Max Planck Institute for Psycholinguistics in Nijmegen, The Netherlands, and ESRC (UK) Postdoctoral Fellow (2007—2008) with the University of Edinburgh, UK.
+I am currently IDEXLyon Fellow with the Laboratoire Dynamique Du Langage (DDL) and Université Lumière Lyon 2 in Lyon, France (October 2018—September 2021), Executive Editor of the Journal of Language Evolution (since 2015), and Member of the Editorial Board of Linguistic Typology (since 2018).
+Previously, I was EURIAS fellow with the Collegium de Lyon, France (2017—2018), Senior Researcher (2012—2017), NWO VIDI group leader (2012—2017) and Researcher (2008—2012) with the Max Planck Institute for Psycholinguistics in Nijmegen, The Netherlands, and ESRC (UK) Postdoctoral Fellow (2007—2008) with the University of Edinburgh, UK.
 I hold a PhD in Linguistics (2004—2006) from the University of Edinburgh, UK, an MSc in Neurobiology and Behaviour (2000—2002) and a BSc in Mathematics and Computer Science (1993—1997) from the University of Bucharest, Romania, where I also studied Psychology (1996—1998).
 Between 1997 and 2004 I worked in the software industry as software developer, project manager and technical leader.
 For details please see here.